 The assessments undertaken by management in undertaking these impairment reviews include significant judgements and estimates.
+These key judgements and estimates relate toproved and probable reserves, forecasted commodity prices, expected production, future development costs and discount rates.

 There is the risk that the group's development and production assets are impaired and that the judgements and estimates made in the calculations are inappropriate.